BIH-CEI/UTN/input/pagecontent/scenario_teleconsultation.md

 ### Scenario Practitioner to Practitioner Teleconsultation

 This scenario shows how the consultation between practitioner to practitioner should look like in a telemedicine setting.

 - The practitioner makes the service request to the practitioner in another location.
-The service request consists of the composition of procedures, conditions, thrrapies of the encounter.
+The service request consists of the composition of procedures, conditions, therapies of the encounter.
 - The practitioner then checks the composition and adds a new section for the consultation note.

 |  Field(s) | Example Instance |